Fedasil

 Fedasil (Federal Agency for the Reception of Asylum Seekers) is a Belgian institution that is responsible for the reception of asylum seekers.
 The organisation is further responsible for the observation and orientation of unaccompanied minor foreign nationals (UMFNs).
 The reception of asylum seekers is provided at individual reception locations or collective reception centres.

-Fedasil operates under the supervision of the State Secretary for Asylum Policy, Migration and Social Integration, Nicole de Moor.
+Since February 2025 Fedasil operates under the supervision of Anneleen Van Bossuyt serving as the Minister of Asylum, Migration, Integration and Urban policy in the De Wever government.

 In accordance with the Reception Act of 12 January 2007, the agency provides material assistance: accommodation, food, clothing, medical, social and psychological counselling and access to legal support and certain services (interpreters, training).

 For those wishing to return to their country of origin either during or after an asylum procedure, Fedasil will provide a programme for voluntary return.
 Fedasil is also authorised to perform resettlement.

 Fedasil is led by Michael Kegels, the agency's Director-General.
 Fedasil was declared Federal Government Organisation of the Year in 2016.